 Objectives Project Status Comments Scope Project delivered within approved scope. • The Project will replace the existing two-lane overpass structure at Steveston Highway and Highway 99 with a new five-lane structure that accommodates two eastbound lanes and three westbound lanes (including a left turn lane) and new separated pedestrian and cyclist infrastructure, as well as improved connections to and from the overpass.
 The Project is within the approved scope.
 Schedule Project delivered within the approved schedule. • The Project is on schedule for the new interchange to be operational in fall 2025.
-Project Delivery Budget Project delivered within approved budget of \$87.5 million. • Project spending for the month of July 2024 was (\$0.1) million.
-This value is a credit due to an over-accrual from June 2024.
-The progress payment for July 2024 was \$0.7 million.
-Total Project spending to date is \$40.3 million.
+Project Delivery Budget Project delivered within approved budget of \$87.5 million. • Project spending for the month of September 2024 was \$0.8 million.
+Total Project spending to date is \$42.1 million.
 The Project is forecasted to be delivered within the approved budget.
-Safety Ensure that Project work is performed safely, in compliance with all applicable safety regulations, and in accordance with government policy. • Monitored the implementation of the Design-Builder's health and safety program and performed spot audits and joint site inspections with the Design-Builder.
+Safety Ensure that Project work is performed safely, in compliance with all applicable safety regulations, and in accordance with government policy.
+Monitored the implementation of the Design-Builder's health and safety program and performed spot audits and joint site inspections with the Design-Builder.
+Reviewed safety documentation within methodology statements.
 There has been zero (0) lost time injuries on the Project to date.
 Lost Time Injury Frequency Rate (LTIFR) for the Project is zero (0), which is less than the WorkSafeBC 2023 rate of 1.7 for Heavy Construction (Bridge, Overpass, or Viaduct Construction or Repair).
 Injury rate data reflects Large Employer 100+Person Years employer size.

-Objectives Project Status Comments Quality Implement an effective Quality Management System. • Continued review of quality documentation, including inspection and test plans, methodology statements, and correlated checksheets.
-Continued monitoring of the Design-Builder's Quality Management System, including Quality Records, Nonconformity Reports/Log, and Opportunity for Improvement Log.
-Continued surveillance and quality audits of the Design-Builder's field construction and shop activities.
+Objectives Project Status Comments Quality Implement an effective Quality Management System.
+Continued review of quality documentation, including turnover packages, inspection and test plans, various quality plans, methodology statements, and correlated check-sheets.
+Continued monitoring of the Design-Builder's Quality Management System, including Quality Records, Test Reports, Audit Reports, Nonconformity Reports/Log, and Opportunity for Improvement Log.
+Continued conducting site surveillance and quality audits of the Design-Builder's field construction activities.
 Environmental Ensure Project work is performed in an environmentally responsible manner. • The necessary permits and authorizations are in place for the Project as listed in Section 3: Project Documents and Achievements to Date.
 Any additional regulatory authorizations will be obtained as required.
 Design and Construction Development of a reference concept, technical requirements/specifications, and related technical studies for the Project and manage activities on-site. • The Project design has been finalized by the Design-Builder.
 Continued Technical Working Group meetings to discuss design related topics.
 Continued Construction Working Group weekly meetings between the Province and the Design-Builder.
-The Design-Builder completed the installation of the west side end-span girders for the new Phase 1 bridge.
+Completed installation of additional stone columns in the northwest quadrant.
 Community Benefits Successfully implement the Special Project Needs Agreement (SPNA). • The Design-Builder and its sub-contractors are required to carry out the Project in accordance with the SPNA.
 Apprenticeship, trainee, and equity targets are included in the Design-Build Agreement (DBA), with incentive payments for exceeding the targets.
 The Design-Builder's Community Benefits Plan is in place and quarterly reporting is provided.